jaelyntran/Sleep-Tracker/readme.txt

 14. How does your app implement or follow principles of good mobile design?
 I try to ensure that the app is simple and user-friendly.
 Core features like logging and viewing data are accessible while all buttons and tabs are properly sized and labeled.
+There's also different greeting message on the home page with matching GIF and font color indicating whether it's currently morning, afternoon, evening, or night time.